stevencmann2/mobilePassport/README.md

 ##Installation Instructions

- -Clone our repo to your computer
+- Clone our repo to your computer
- -Install Expo CLI app onto your mobile device
+- Install Expo CLI app onto your mobile device
- -Run NPM install in your Terminal or GitBash window -Run NPM start in your Terminal or GitBash window -Open your phone's camera and scan the code to open Passport Mobile
+- Run NPM install in your Terminal or GitBash window
+- Run NPM start in your Terminal or GitBash window
+- Open your phone's camera and scan the code in your browser to open Passport Mobile

 ## Animated Gifs/Pictures of App